emmanuel-iam/Static-Website/README.md

 # ☁️ Azure Static Website Hosting
  ## 🎯 Project Objective
-The objective of this project is to demonstrate the process of configuring and deploying a static website in Microsoft Azure from the Azure Portal.
+The objective of this project is to demonstrate the process of configuring and deploying a Static Website in Microsoft Azure from the Azure Portal.

  ## 🛠️ Technologies Used
  ☁️ Microsoft Azure